mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   Producer.produce[Any, UUID, Match](messagesToSend)
 ```

-Also, **if we want the Scala compiler to understand the types of our variable correctly, we have to help him, and specify the types requested by the `Producer.produce` function**.
+Also, **if we want the Scala compiler to understand the types of our variable correctly, we have to help it, and specify the types requested by the `Producer.produce` function**.
 The type semantic is the same as with the `Producer.make` smart constructor.

 Hence, the produced effect requests a `Producer[Any, UUID, Match]` as environment type.
 To execute the effect, we just provide the producer layer we defined above: